ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 - ICA and intracranial segments or other major arteries are rarely affected

-- the exact cause is unknown; several risk factors were identified
+- the exact cause is unknown; several risk factors have been identified

 - age – rarely affects those under 50; most patients are between 70 and 80